Learning Outcomes

 - Holding client money unnecessarily long may breach Rule 3.3 (prohibition on providing banking facilities).

-- Withdrawals for repayment must be authorised under Rule 5.1 (usually client instructions).
+- Withdrawals for repayment must be authorised under Rule 5.1 and supervised appropriately (Rule 5.2).

 - Before repayment, firms must ensure sufficient funds are held for that specific client (Rule 5.3).

-- Interest due under Rule 7 must be accounted for before final repayment.
+- Interest due under Rule 7 must be accounted for before final repayment; use the correct ledger entries for sums in lieu of interest.

-- All repayments must be accurately recorded in the accounting records (Rule 8).
+- All repayments must be accurately recorded in the accounting records (Rule 8), with reconciliations performed regularly and supporting documentation retained.

 Key Terms and Concepts